papamarkou/GeometricMCMC.jl/README.md

 The common `Model` type shared by all the MCMC routines is handy as it has become clear from the tutorial.
 On the other hand, the options of each MCMC algorithm are obviously specific to the algorithm.
-The only generic set of common MCMC options are  total number of MCMC iterations `n`, the number of burnin iterations `nBurnin` and the monitor rate `monitorRate`, which is the number of successive iterations for which the acceptance ratio is calculated.
+The only generic set of common MCMC options are  the total number of MCMC iterations `n`, the number of burnin iterations `nBurnin` and the monitor rate `monitorRate`, which is the number of successive iterations for which the acceptance ratio is calculated.
 It is therefore natural to gather `n`, `nBurnin` and `monitorRate` in the